CarlosCastill/carloscastill.github.io/_pages/about.md

 ### What I have done in Australia...

-During these 5 years in <a href="https://en.wikipedia.org/wiki/Australia">Australia</a> I decided to do a Master degree in Data Science at <a href="https://www.rmit.edu.au/">RMIT University</a>, which I successfully finished in 2018.
+<div style="text-align: justify">During these 5 years in <a href="https://en.wikipedia.org/wiki/Australia">Australia</a> I decided to do a Master degree in Data Science at <a href="https://www.rmit.edu.au/">RMIT University</a>, which I successfully finished in 2018.
 This Master degree provided me with a huge set of tools to start my career in the data field, which I wish I can start soon.</div>

 ![alt]({{ site.url }}{{ site.baseurl }}/images/RMIT.JPG)